Fahad87667/Fahad87667/README.md

 ## Introduction

-Greetings! 👋 I am Fahad, a dedicated Data Scientist and Engineer with expertise in Python and SQL.
+Greetings! 👋 I am Fahad, a dedicated Data Scientist and Engineer.
 My passion lies in converting raw data into actionable insights and innovative solutions, leveraging a diverse array of tools and technologies.

 ## Skills